 Female ambition is still a dilemma for many women

-We push women to be ambitious and aim for the top, but does being opening ambitious actually put women in a double bind?
+We push women to be ambitious and aim for the top, but does being openly ambitious actually put women in a double bind?
 Let’s look at the studies that find how we actually look down on female ambition.

 If a man said he wanted to have a great job, maybe CEO of a company, with a beautiful wife, happy, healthy, well-educated children and comfortably off, no one would think twice about it.
 So why would we struggle when women say the same thing?
 Not that they would of course – or maybe very exceptionally.
 Female ambition doesn’t always go down so easily.

 Psychiatrist Anna Fels reports in her book “Necessary Dreams: Ambition in Women’s Changing Lives” that women associate ambition with selfishness and manipulation.
 They feel constrained by social context to own and pursue their goals.
 For many, being ambitious is connected with bragging and unrealistic expectations, which may never materialise.
-They may talk about being”happy” and “fulfilled” yet very often fail to put a price tag on those ambitions of “nice” homes, vacations, private schools and nights out with friends and family.
+They may talk about being ”happy” and “fulfilled” yet very often fail to put a price tag on those ambitions of “nice” homes, vacations, private schools and nights out with friends and family.
 Culturally we are not comfortable when women are ambitious and penalize them for being open about it.

-But new generations of women are challenging the status quo and the negative vibe around being perceived as an ambitious women.
+But new generations of women are challenging the status quo and the negative vibe around being perceived as an ambitious woman.
 Young women today have a greater chance to achieve their goals and feel less threatened by any backlash than their mothers.
-They are more likely to share their ambitions with their boss, although some are still reluctant to communicate their goals to a potentially romantic partner.
+They are more likely to share their ambitions with their boss, although some are still reluctant to communicate their goals to a potential romantic partner.
 Research carried out by Harvard Business School within an elite MBA cohort indicated that women were less willing to declare their ambitions in terms of their ideal jobs, salary, hours worked, and travel publically when there are men in the audience.

 Ambition blow back

 The findings indicate that those who shared their goals in front of men displayed less ambition publicly than when answering questions on an anonymous basis.
-In the anonymous part of the survey 68% of single women in the all-female groups indicated they wanted a high salary, compared to just 42% when the results were visible to men.
-79% of those in the all-female group chose a career that had a fast-track promotion opportunities, compared to just 37% in the group where men were listening.
+In the anonymous part of the survey, 68% of single women in the all-female groups indicated they wanted a high salary, compared to just 42% when the results were visible to men.
+79% of those in the all-female group chose a career that had fast-track promotion opportunities, compared to just 37% in the group where men were listening.